 like a capacitor?
 We could discharge it with a very short spark-gap placed

 across its terminals.
-If we keep driving it via loose coupling, the spark
+If we kept driving it via loose coupling, this

 gap should start firing slowly and periodically, since the